zyddnys/manga-image-translator/README.md

     --chatgpt-prompt-file CHATGPT_PROMPT_FILE
                                              Prepends contents of the specified file to the chatgpt prompt.
+Denote the target language with "{lang}" --chatgpt-temperature CHATGPT_TEMPERATURE
+                                             The chatgpt temperature.
+More means it is more creative.
-Denote the target language with "{lang}" --mtpe                                   Turn on/off machine translation post editing (MTPE) on the command line (works only on linux right now) --save-text                              Save extracted text and translations into a text file.
+    --mtpe                                   Turn on/off machine translation post editing (MTPE) on the command line (works only on linux right now) --save-text                              Save extracted text and translations into a text file.